xsampedro/quantum3_docs/output/realtime/reference/counter-analytics.md

 When you choose **"all regions"** from the regions select, a new graph will show in addition to the other regions selected.

-For the application counters "Msg/s per Room", "Bandwidth/s per Peer" and "CCU per Room" it shows as the respective average for your app across all available regions.
+For the application counters "Msg/s per Room" ("Msg/s per Channel" for Chat apps), "Bandwidth/s per Peer" and "CCU per Room" it shows as the respective average for your app across all available regions.

 Other charts render "all regions" as the topmost graph represeting the sum of the values of the same counter for all available regions.